 The cellular structure of Merino wool makes it extremely flexible.
 Cortical cells have a complex interior structure making the smallest component in these cells into a spring-like format.
 This shape gives wool its flexibility, elasticity, resilience and wrinkle resistance.
 It is this matrix which also creates the wool’s fire resistant, anti-static properties.

-Not only is Merino wool environmentally friendly it can keep your body dry in whatever weather you encounter, can keep you warm, cool, and dry.
-Its natural anti-microbial factors along with the absorption of the elements make this fabric as rugged as any situation you could find yourself facing.
+Natural anti-microbial factors along with the absorption of the elements make this fabric as rugged as any situation you could find yourself facing.
 Merino wool’s wealth of usefulness appears specifically made to make it the best choice for base layers when you really need them.
+Shop our collection of MTHD tactical apparel to keep your body warm, cool, and dry in whatever weather and whatever climate you encounter.